bigmoves/squall/README.md

 Squall generates functions to **build HTTP requests** and **parse HTTP responses**, but doesn't send them.
 You control the HTTP layer.

 **Benefits:**
-- Works on any Gleam target (Erlang, JavaScript, future targets)
+- Can be used on both erlang and javascript runtimes
 - Use any HTTP client you want
 - Easy to test without mocking
 - Full control over retries, timeouts, logging